asklora/DSS-Quant-Factors/README.md

 Model is not saved as time required for the whole process is short (depends on settings, at most few hours)

+Run main.py without --debug will cause the script to wait until the next database update (returns) to execute

 # Ingestion